 Updates with CNC Production

 Sweetwater Energy is a new addition to the list of CNC producers.
 Sweetwater is a biorefinery that that has patented processes for low cost production of a full range of high quality biorefinery products including pure lignin, activated carbon, C5/C6 sugars, and most notably, microcrystalline cellulose (MCC) which can readily be converted to cellulose nanocrystals (CNC).
-Sweetwater operates a pilot plant in Rochester NY that is expected to be capable of producing one tonne per week of MCC/CNC by the end of 2018.
+Sweetwater operates a pilot plant in Rochester NY and has begun construction of a commercial scale facility in Estonia.

 Klabin, another new addition to the list,acquired an equity position in Melodea in February, 2018.
 Melodea’s 35 tpy CNC plant in Örnsköldsvik, Sweden is in the final stages of commissioning and is scheduled to start commercial production before the end of 2018.